Dark Side of Human Consciousness Concept

 It is this writer’s assertion that Dark Psychology exists universally throughout the human species and manifests itself as predatory behavior (inclinations) without apparent rational motivation.
 He suggests that examination of Dark Psychology and its evolutionary foundation is vital.
 He does not suggest Dark Psychology is part of our evolutionary heritage, but he does believe it is vital to investigate the evolutionary foundation of Dark Psychology.

 To be exact, this writer means the basis or rudimentary constructs we all possess.
 Throughout this manuscript, you will read how redundant this writer is when it comes to reinforcing the basic tenets of Dark Psychology.
 He does this not only for the reader, but also for himself in order to remain focused on the core constructs.
-Remember, Dark Psychology is like a spider’s web attempting to capture all previous theories of human victimization and communicate them to others inspiring awareness, and encouraging self-awareness.
+Remember, Dark Psychology is like a spider’s web attempting to capture all previous theories of human victimization and communicate them to others inspiring awareness and encouraging self-awareness.

 The more readers can visualize Dark Psychology, the better prepared they become to reduce their chances of victimization by human predators.
 Before proceeding, it is important to have at least a minimal comprehension of Dark Psychology.
 As you proceed through future manuscripts expanding this construct, this writer will go into detail about the most important concepts.
-Following are six tenets necessary to fully grasp Dark Psychology as follows:
+The following are six tenets necessary to fully grasp Dark Psychology as follows:

 1. Dark Psychology is a universal part of the human condition.
 This construct has exerted influence throughout history.
 All cultures, societies and the people who reside in them maintain this facet of the human condition.
 The most benevolent people known have this realm of evil, but never act upon it and have lower rates of violent thoughts and feelings.

-2. Dark Psychology is the study of the human condition as it relates to peoples thoughts, feelings, and perceptions related to this innate potential to prey upon others devoid of clear definable reasons.
-Given that all behavior is purposive, goal oriented, and conceptualized via modus operandi, Dark Psychology puts forth the notion the nearer a person draws to the “black hole” of pristine evil, the less likely he/she has a purpose in motivations.
+2. Dark Psychology is the study of the human condition as it relates to people’s thoughts, feelings, and perceptions related to this innate potential to prey upon others devoid of clear definable reasons.
+Given that all behavior is purposive, goal oriented, and conceptualized via modus operandi, Dark Psychology puts forth the notion that the nearer a person draws to the “black hole” of pristine evil, the less likely he/she has a purpose in motivations.
 Although this writer assumes pristine evil is never reached, since it is infinite, Dark Psychology assumes there are some who come close.

-3. Because of its potential for misinterpretation as aberrant, Dark Psychology may be overlooked in its latent form.
+3. Because of its potential for misinterpretation as aberrant psychopathy, Dark Psychology may be overlooked in its latent form.
 History is replete with examples of this latent tendency to reveal itself as active, destructive behaviors.
 Modern psychiatry and psychology define the psychopath as a predator devoid of remorse for his actions.
 Dark Psychology posits there is a continuum of severity ranging from thoughts and feelings of violence to severe victimization and violence without a reasonable purpose or motivation.

 5. Dark Psychology assumes all people have a potential for violence.
 This potential is innate in all humans and various internal and external factors increase the probability for this potential to manifest into volatile behaviors.
 These behaviors are predatory in nature, and at times, can function without reason.
 Dark Psychology assumes the predator-prey dynamic becomes distorted by humans.
 Dark Psychology is solely a human phenomenon and shared by no other living creature.
 Violence and mayhem may exist in other living organisms, but humanity is the only species that has the potential to do so without purpose.